Symbolic Summation of Multivariate Rational Functions: Shift equivalence testing of polynomials

-This is the cover defined in the DOS algorithm and we call it $\vx$-homogeneous cover.
-So far, we prove the correctness of the DOS algorithm in a more general way.
+The cover $\{S^H_0,S^H_1,\ldots,S^H_d\}$ is exactly the one defined in the DOS algorithm and we call it $\vx$-homogeneous cover.
+As a consequence, we reproved the correctness of the DOS algorithm in our general framework of admissible covers.